Sobriety & Recovery FAQ

 Many folks know in their heart if they have an issue.
 Watch this video where I discuss the Three Levels of Addiction.

-Here on She Walks Canada, you are welcome to join any Virtual Meeting.
+Here on She Walks Canada, you are welcome to join any Virtual Conversation.
 You can also connect through our private Facebook group to find sober friends, accountability buddies, share your wins, ask questions, and support others on the same path.
 I also encourage you to check out the Motivation area of the website for resources I found helpful, including books, podcasts, articles, and more.

 Then don’t.
 I was dead set against going to a “group”.
 It wasn’t for me.
-Then I went to an all-women’s private group, like the Virtual Meetings here on She Walks Canada, and I was hooked.
+Then I went to an all-women’s private group, like the Virtual Conversations here on She Walks Canada, and I was hooked.
 Why don’t you try one?

 “Dry” has an end date, for example Dry January, whereas “sober” is a lifestyle choice.